alfiomartini/calculator/README.md

 # An Arithmetic Calculating Machine

 This is an implementation of a basic arithmetic calculator using HTML/CSS/Javascript.
-The machine accepts _arbitrary arithmetic floating point expressions_ using the operations of sum, division, multiplication and subtraction.
-Brackets to group subexpressions are currently not supported, so the expressions are parsed from left to right using _regular expressions_.
+The machine accepts _arbitrary arithmetic floating point expressions_ with parenthesis, using the operations of sum, division, multiplication and subtraction.
+The parser for the calculator is written by hand from a corresponding context free grammar.
+The regular subset of the arithmetic expressions, namely floating point numbers, are recognized with regular expressions.
 Tests are written with the _Jest/Puppeteer_ framework.